Jeff Davis High School

 Jeff Davis High School is a public high school located in Hazlehurst, Georgia, United States.
 The school is part of the Jeff Davis County School District, which serves Jeff Davis County.

 The mascot of the school, like the rest of the Jeff Davis County School District is the Yellow Jacket.
-The mascot image is based off the Georgia Institute of Technology Yellow Jacket with the black replaced with a navy color.
+The mascot image is based on the Georgia Institute of Technology Yellow Jacket with the black replaced with a navy color.